GAM-team/GAM/docs/Users-Drive-Files-Display.md

 The characters following `querytime` can be any combination of lowercase letters and numbers.
 This is most useful in scripts where you can specify a relative date without having to change the script.

-For example, query for files last modified me than 5 years ago:
+For example, query for files last modified more than 5 years ago:
 ```
 querytime5years -5y query "modifiedTime<'#querytime5years#'"
 ```